Testosterone

 In Europe and Australia, a 1% testosterone cream is the preferred choice of most doctors and their female patients.
 Injections, implants and patches all have disadvantages compared to the cream.
 They can deliver an unstable dose, causing side effects; injections and implants can be painful; patches unsightly.
 Creams are invisible and painless, and the dose is both accurate and can be precisely tailored to the patient's specific needs.

-Small amounts of testosterone have now been used to manage low libido in women for decades.
-Its use has been widely reviewed in medical literature, showing it to be effective in restoring energy, libido and sexual response in women with low testosterone levels.
+Small amounts of testosterone have been used to manage low libido in women for decades.
+However, there is little evidence that it is the most effective means of restoring energy, libido and sexual response in women with low testosterone levels.
+Progesterone, rather than testosterone, is more effective at raising libido for both men and women.

 back to top of WOMEN